adferrand/dnsrobocert/docs/introduction.rst

 * Modification of container configuration without restart,
 * Flexible hooks upon certificate creation/renewal including containers restart, commands in containers or custom hooks,
+* Linux, Mac OS X and Windows support, with a particular care for Docker services,
+* Delivered as a standalone application and a Docker image.

-Why use this Docker
+Why use DNSroboCert
 ===================

-If you are reading these lines, you certainly want to secure all your dockerized services using Let's Encrypt SSL certificates, which are free and accepted everywhere.
+If you are reading these lines, you certainly want to secure all your services using Let's Encrypt SSL certificates, which are free and accepted everywhere.

 If you want to secure Web services through HTTPS, there is already plenty of great tools.
 In the Docker world, one can check Traefik_, or nginx-proxy_ + letsencrypt-nginx-proxy-companion_.
 Basically, theses tools